vascovitesse/maps-ios-swiftui/shortcuts/DHL_Tracking_Shortcut.md

-If you just want to import everything that’s described below, grab the [`shortcuts/DHL_Tracker.shortcut`](DHL_Tracker.shortcut) file that now lives in this repository. macOS treats `.shortcut` bundles just like any other Shortcuts export, but if you’re new to shortcuts follow these exact steps:
+If you just want to import everything that’s described below, grab the [`shortcuts/DHL_Tracker.shortcut`](DHL_Tracker.shortcut) file that now lives in this repository. macOS treats `.shortcut` bundles just like any other Shortcuts export.
+The latest macOS builds (including 26.0.1) block double-clicking unsigned shortcut files, so use **one** of the import options below:

+### Option A – Import straight from Finder (works on macOS builds that still allow it)

+If your Mac still lets you open unsigned exports directly, follow these exact steps:

 1. **Download the shortcut file**
    - Click the `DHL_Tracker.shortcut` link above.
 In the GitHub preview page choose **Download raw file** (or press `⌘ + S`).